Administrative Rules for Alaska Division

 SELECTION is accomplished by taking the top name in the FIS SL Points. column, then the FIS GS Points column, followed by the top name in the FIS SL Race column, then the FIS GS Race column.
 Selection continues by going to the second name in the left columns, and then the second name in the right columns, etc and by following the procedure described in the previous sentence until the team is filled.
 If a name comes up a second time it is skipped.
 Always skip across from left to right, not down for repeats.

 In the event that we are unable to hold less than two (2) Slalom or (2) Giant Slalom races in the qualifying series, only the single best finish in each discipline will be used for selections.
-We will be using FIS List #17, and final selections will be announced after List #17 has been published on February 15, 2024.
+We will be using FIS List #17, and final selections will be announced after List #17 has been published in February 2025.

 Any Alaska Division athlete who has been invited, accepted and participated in a Regional or National quota competition conflicting with Alaska Divisional qualifying races will be an automatic on Divisional quotas for their respective regional championship event for the current season.